Omar-Khawaja/user_lookup/README.md

 A simple Go program that will return the users you specify in the "users" slice with the Uid, Gid, Username, Name, and Homedir (fields of the User struct in the os/user package) in JSON format.
+A basic unit test is included.

 example: